 • Chapter 15 – Format.
 This chapter explains how to make the organization structure visible and easily readable.
 In separate sections, it shows how to develop formats for: 1) memos; 2) briefing notes and briefing books on issues; 3) briefing books for meetings, events and trips; and 4) letters.
 The section on briefing notes and briefing books on issues provides extensive examples of how to develop formats that range from the very simple to the very complex while still achieving a document that is highly readable.

 • Chapter 16 – Style.
 This chapter provides simple techniques that make a document easy to read.
-It is divided into four sections: 1) short words; 2) how to bring verbs to life; 3) how to fix a sentence; and 4) how to use acronyms.
+It is divided into five sections: 1) short words; 2) how to bring verbs to life; 3) how to fix a sentence; 4) how to use acronyms; and 5) tone.

 • Chapter 17 – Grammar.
 This chapter explains the need to respect the conventions of grammar that most people follow when they use words to communicate.
 It makes no attempt to provide a comprehensive grammar guide, as there are many excellent full books on the subject.
 It does, however, go into detail on three common challenges: 1) capital letters; 2) relative clauses; and 3) misused words.